BuildAPKs/buildAPKs.keyboards/README.md

 Simply install the built APKs to use them on Android.
 If you are installing a keyboard, use Android > System > Languages and input > On-screen keyboard > Manage on-screen keyboards in Android Settings to complete the install.

 To see all the possible APK projects of this git repository run the command [`cat ma.bash`](https://raw.githubusercontent.com/BuildAPKs/buildAPKs.keyboards/main/ma.bash) in the root directory of this git repository after cloning this project.
-In the home directory, you can use this command [`cat ~/buildAPKs/sources/keyboards/ma.bash`](https://raw.githubusercontent.com/BuildAPKs/buildAPKs.keyboards/main/ma.bash) after attempting to build these amazing Android keyboards in [Termux](https://github.com/termux) on handheld; Enjoy!
+This command [`cat ~/buildAPKs/sources/keyboards/ma.bash`](https://raw.githubusercontent.com/BuildAPKs/buildAPKs.keyboards/main/ma.bash) can be used after installing this module with the command `build.keyboards.bash` to build these amazing Android keyboards in [Termux](https://github.com/termux) on handheld; Enjoy!

 Please see https://buildapks.github.io/buildAPKs for more information.